Help with finding accommodation

 Types of accommodation

-The prices and accommodation options at university residential colleges, halls of residence and apartments vary between institutions, so you should contact the institution you’re interested in for full details.
-These options are very popular, so it’s best to apply early.
-On average, campus accommodation costs around AUD$80–250 per week.
+The prices and accommodation options at residential colleges, halls of residence and apartments vary between institutions, so you should contact the institution you’re interested in for full details.
+These options are very popular, so it’s a good idea to apply early.
+On average, on-campus accommodation costs around AUD$90 to $280 per week.

 Residential colleges provide accommodation, meals, cleaning and a wide range of support services for social and academic needs.
 They are generally more expensive than halls of residence because of the range of facilities and support services offered.
 Most offer private rooms, with shared bathrooms, dining halls and recreation areas.

 Halls of residence also offer accommodation and a lively social atmosphere, but with fewer facilities and services included.
 Some meals and cleaning services may be included, but self-catering facilities are provided, enabling students to be more independent.
 Most offer private rooms, with shared bathrooms, kitchens and recreation areas.

 Some institutions also offer apartments for rent either close to or on campus.
 This provides students with the security of institution-approved accommodation, but with the increased freedom of fully self-catered living.
 Single and shared apartments are usually available.
 Apartments are popular with students in the later years of their degrees.

 |Hostels and guesthouses||

 Many students use hostels and guesthouses as temporary accommodation.
 Most offer private rooms, with shared kitchen and bathroom facilities.
 Residents cook for themselves.
 This type of accommodation tends to be cheaper than on-campus accommodation (at around AUD$90 to $150 per week) and still provides good opportunities for social interaction.